 “In 100 years, 50% of all species could be gone.”

 The Coral Triangle is a marine area located in the western Pacific Ocean that includes the waters of Indonesia.
 Nearly 600 species of corals are home to six of the world’s seven marine turtle species and more than 2000 species of reef fish.
-The local population of Indonesia also depends on the well-being of the coral reefs.
-The challenge we now face is to protect those reefs and help inhabitants develop sustainable everyday life solutions as the survival of one of the world’s most diverse habitats is at stake.
+Besides, the local population of Indonesia also depends on the well-being of the coral reefs.
+So, the challenge we now face is to protect those reefs and help inhabitants develop sustainable everyday life solutions.
+The survival of one of the world’s most diverse habitats is at stake.

 “The innocence of nature deserves the power of mankind.”

 The Whale shark, like other shark and ray species, is a slow growing animal with low fecundity.
 Although not mainly hunted for their fin, in some part of the world, whale sharks still are actively hunted by fishermen, mainly for their meat.
-As they often aggregate in the surface feeding, they are quite vulnerable towards boat strike and by catch.
-One of the most critical thing about whale shark is that there’s very little knowledge of their biology and reproduction, which in most time provide a big challenge for us to properly protect them.
-The money raised during the #GoTagMe campaign will be used to purchase tags & host a tagging operation of Indonesian Whale Sharks aboard Adelaar.
+Because they often aggregate in the surface feeding, they are quite vulnerable towards boat strike and by catch.
+Yet, one of the most critical thing about whale shark is that there’s very little knowledge of their biology and reproduction.
+That provides a big challenge for us to properly protect them.
+The money raised during the #GoTagMe campaign will therefore be used to purchase tags & then host a tagging operation of Indonesian Whale Sharks aboard Adelaar.

 “The gentle giants are vulnerable due to poor scientific knowledge”

-Join one of our Marine Conservation Cruises and become an active member of the change.
+Join one of our Marine Conservation Cruises in Indonesia and become an active member of the change.
 Aboard Adelaar, the utmost

-importance is attached to the preservation of the environment and the protection of the vulnerable wildlife.
+importance is attached to the preservation of the environment as well as the protection of the vulnerable wildlife.

-Learn everything you need to know about Manta Rays, Whale Sharks and Corals with our marine biologists on these dedicated trips!
+Learn everything you need to know about Manta Rays, Whale Sharks and Corals with our marine biologists by boarding these dedicated trips!

 Sign up for our newsletter